xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 [rtr2:~]$
 ```

 On rtr2, the file `/root/run_openr_rtr2.sh` is slightly different.
-It leverages `increment_ipv4_prefix.py` as a scaling script to increase the number of routes advertized by rtr2 to rtr1.
+It leverages `increment_ipv4_prefix.py` as a route-scaling script to increase the number of routes advertized by rtr2 to rtr1.
 Here I'll push a 1000 routes from rtr2 to rtr1 to test the amount of time Open/R on rtr1 takes to program XR RIB.

 ### Testing FIB Programming Rate